betamore/fewd/slides/unit7.md

 ### - all elements, attributes, and text on a web page can be accessed by scripts via the DOM
 ### - scripts can react to user input (alter contents, styles or browser behavior "on the fly")
 ### - request content and info from server and inject into page without refresh ("ajax")
-### - test for browser features and capabilities (e.g. Modernizr.js)
-### - fill in browser functionality gaps or add modern features to old browsers (e.g html5shiv.js)

-???

-[Modernizr](https://modernizr.com/) tells you what HTML, CSS and JavaScript features the user's browser has to offer.

-The [HTML5 Shiv](https://github.com/afarkas/html5shiv) enables use of HTML5 sectioning elements in legacy Internet Explorer and provides basic HTML5 styling for IE 6-9, Safari 4.x (and iPhone 3.x), and Firefox 3.x.

 ---